-- Audiences are increasingly confronted with intrusive digital media. - Audiences are developing coping practices to deal with these intrusive media. - Audiences are developing newer literacies that focus on the technology behind digital media.
+- Audiences are developing coping practices to deal with these intrusive media. - Audiences are developing newer literacies that focus on the technology behind digital media.

 Investigations of the interrelation between digital media platforms and people's related media practices run the risk of oversimplifying, ascribing either too much or too little power to platforms.
-Following Couldry and Hepp, who argue that to understand how contemporary social worlds are made and interpreted media needs to be understood as both 'technologies including infrastructures and as processes of sense-making', we asked: What can the role of audience research be, in a materialist phenomenology that focuses on the media as both technologies and processes of sense-making?
+Following Couldry and Hepp, who argue that to understand how contemporary social worlds are made and interpreted media needs to be understood as both 'technologies including infrastructures and as processes of sense-making'36, we asked: What can the role of audience research be, in a materialist phenomenology that focuses on